 Debt Resolution Options

-Here are some debt resolution options you can do if you want to reconcile or settle your debt with your credit cards:
+Here are some debt resolution options you can use if you want to reconcile or settle your debt with your credit cards:

 Debt Settlement